 Traditional medicine from different world regions help us understand our ancestors.
 Our ancestors did have a deep understanding about herbs as natural medicine.
 Natural herbs have great potential as medicine.

 Modern people who understand traditional medicine can help us see how important herbs are today.
 This traditional knowledge and science supports what our ancestors have known all along.

-Plant Medicine and the Emerging Science of What Many Humans Have Known All Along
+Plant Medicine and the Emerging Science of What Some Humans Have Known All Along

-Plant medicines are gaining more respect in western, modern society.
+Plant medicines are gaining more respect in western society.
 Research into Ayurvedic plant medicine has taken an important turn.
 Recent research shows ayurvedic plant medicines have many health benefits.

 Traditional plant medicines are key components of Ayurveda.
 Practitioners of these traditional therapies use ayurvedic plant medicine to "cleanse" the body.
 Plant medicine is also used to help prevent disease, and keep the mind, body, and spirit in balance.

 A basic principle of Ayurvedic medicine is to prevent and treat illness.
 In the west, we often respond to disease as opposed to prevent illness.
 Ayurvedic medicine teaches maintaining a balance between your mind, body, and environment.
 To prevent and treat illness, using plant medicine is key to maintaining this balance.

 Common Ayurvedic plant medicines are rarely prescribed on their own.
 They are part of a holistic approach to physical and spiritual health and activity.
 This prescribed physical and spiritual health regimen usually includes the practice of yoga.

 Plant medicine is part of a holistic regimen.
 Ayurvedic practitioners also use therapeutic oils and spices and treat illness.
 This regimen promotes well-being along with implementing massage and aromatherapy.